Blind Cave Tetra Care: The Eyeless Wonder of the Aquarium World

 • Ich (white spot disease): Can occur after temperature drops, especially if keeping them in unheated tanks in rooms with variable temperatures.

 • Skin infections: Their unpigmented skin offers less UV protection than pigmented fish.
-In brightly lit tanks, they can be more susceptible to certain skin conditions, though this is rare in practice.
+In brightly lit tanks, they are more susceptible to certain skin conditions, though this is rare in practice.

 Overall, blind cave tetras are among the hardiest aquarium fish available.
 Their tolerance for a wide range of conditions and their robust constitution make health problems uncommon with basic proper care.